ricdezen/ricdezen.github.io/about.md

 title: About
 layout: about
 ---
-I believe it is useless to point this out.
-But I am not a Marten.
+*I have been told in the past that putting famous quotes in your bio looks pretentious, especially when you are basically, well, not famous.
+I consider this to be appropriate, because I pretend to be fine all the time.*

-I am just too lazy to take a good picture of myself.
-Believe me when I say it is no trivial task.
+Hello, my name is Riccardo.
+I am a Computer Engineering student from Italy.
+I like coding, electronics, artificial intelligence and why not, throw some videogames into the mix.
+I am keeping this small portfolio in hopes it gives me some extra motivation for when I develop small projects during my spare time.

-Hello, this is me, and here info about me will come around eventually.
+Hasn't really done it for me yet.